Unique sparse decomposition of low rank matrices: Introduction

 \section{Introduction}

-The problem of matrix decomposition has been a popular and fundamental topic under extensive investigations across several disciplines, including signal processing, machine learning, natural language processing \cite{blei2003latent, candes2011robust, lin2016review, zhang2013toward, mu2016scalable, bing2020topicmodels}.
-From the decomposition, one can construct useful representation of the original data matrix.
+The problem of matrix decomposition has been a popular and fundamental topic under extensive investigations across several disciplines, including signal processing, machine learning, natural language processing \cite{blei2003latent, candes2011robust, lin2016review, zhang2013toward, mu2016scalable, bing2020topicmodels}, just to name a few.
+From the decomposition, one can construct useful representations of the original data matrix.
 However, for any matrix $\bY \in \R^{p\times n}$ that can be factorized as a product of two matrices $\bA\in \R^{p\times r}$ and $\bX \in \R^{r\times n}$, there exist infinitely many decompositions, simply because one can use any $r\times r$ invertible matrix $\mb Q$ to construct $\bA' = \bA\mb Q$ and $\bX' = \mb Q^{-1}\bX$ such that $\bY = \bA \bX = \bA'\bX'$, while $\bA' \ne \bA$ and $\bX'\ne \bX$.
-Thus, in various applications, additional structures and priors are being exploited to find a preferred representation \cite{haeffele2014structured,fan2020polynomial}.
-For example, principal component analysis (PCA) aims to find orthogonal representations which retain as much variations in $\bY$ as possible \cite{Karl1901,Hotelling1936}, whereas independent component analysis (ICA) targets the representations of statistically independent non-Gaussian signals \cite{HyvarinenO00}.
+Thus, in various applications, additional structures and priors are imposed for a unique representation \cite{haeffele2014structured,fan2020polynomial}.
+For example, principal component analysis (PCA) aims to find orthogonal representations which retain as many variations in $\bY$ as possible \cite{Karl1901,Hotelling1936}, whereas independent component analysis (ICA) targets the representations of statistically independent non-Gaussian signals \cite{HyvarinenO00}.

-In this paper, we are interested in finding a unique {\em sparse} low-dimensional representation of $\bY$.
-To this end, we study the decomposition of a low rank matrix $\mb Y\in\R^{p\times n}$ that satisfies
+In this paper, we are interested in finding a unique, {\em sparse}, low-dimensional representation of $\bY$.
+To this end, we study the decomposition of a low-rank matrix $\mb Y\in\R^{p\times n}$ that satisfies

 where $\mb A\in\R^{p\times r}$ is an unknown deterministic matrix, with $r < \min\{n,p\}$, and $\mb X\in\R^{r\times n}$ is an unknown sparse matrix.

 Finding a unique sparse decomposition of (\ref{eqn:model}) turns out to be important in many applications.
 For example, if the matrix $\bX$ is viewed as a low-dimensional sparse representation of $\bY$, finding such representation is ubiquitous in signal recovery, image processing and compressed sensing, just to name a few.
 If columns of $\bY$ are viewed as linear combinations of columns of $\bA$ with $\bX$ being the sparse coefficient, then (\ref{eqn:model}) can be used to form overlapping clusters of the $n$ columns of $\bY$ via the support of $\bX$ with columns of $\bA$ being viewed as $r$ cluster centers \cite{Chen12253,bing2020}.
 Furthermore, we could form a $p\times r$ low-dimensional representation of $\bY$ via linear combinations with sparse coefficients.
 Such sparse coefficients greatly enhance the interpretability of the resulting representations \cite{Jolliffe,Gravuer6344,Baden16}, in the same spirit as the sparse PCA, but generalizes to the factorization of non-orthogonal matrices.